 Who can make a referral?

-Typically, a Human Service Zone worker (usually from Child Protective Services) or a Juvenile Court worker will refer a family to FCE.
+Typically, a Human Service Zone worker, a CHINS Specialist, or a Juvenile Court worker will refer a family to FCE.
 Non-professionals (i.e., family members and friends) cannot refer families to FCE.

 READ MORE: Frequently Asked Questions about FCE